Chat With a Mormon Online

 For me the Book of Mormon has great power in its words but it has even greater power beyond its words.
 I spoke with a man just before his baptism into the Church who had been a minister of another Christian faith for many years.
 He said, "I never really understood the Bible until I read the Book of Mormon."
 The Church of Jesus Christ of Latter-day Saints and Joseph Smith are a house of cards easily toppled if the Book of Mormon is false.
 I know that it is true and is a powerful complement to the Bible giving us another witness of Christ.

 Hopefully the best expression of my faith is following Christian principles towards God and others.
-I also serve in our local church organization.
-I’m currently serving in largely an administrative assignment, assisting in the coordination of a group of 9 congregations in our community.
-This assignment also gives me several opportunities to teach and to speak to various groups.
+I also serve in our local church organization teaching an adult Sunday School class.